 The Food / Menu

 As is typical in other restaurants, Pasta Pomodoro places your drink order first.
-The limited selection included soda, water and Snapple.
+The limited selection included soda, water, and Snapple.
 I ordered a peach Snapple, since it’s supposedly better for your waistline and teeth as opposed to soda (so they say, whoever they are), and restaurant tap water can be rather… boring.

 Along with the drinks, the waitress brought out a basket of bread.
 The slices were golden-brown and baked to perfection.
-It was fluffy, doughy and stuck softly to my gums.
+It was fluffy, doughy, and stuck softly to my gums.
 Most of the time, restaurants have stale, flaky bread that tastes like a moldy brick.
 I was actually satisfied with this warm basket of bread.

 The menu is typical of your local Italian joint.
-It is only a few pages long and features a children’s menu (which, helpful hint, does not state the age limit).
+It is only a few pages long and features a children’s menu (which, a helpful hint, does not state the age limit).
 Yes, I have ordered off the children’s menu in the past.
 It’s a good option if you’re willing to be harmlessly deceitful and score a smaller portion at a cheaper price.

 To my surprise, there was no mention on the menu of spaghetti and meatballs.
 We are in an Italian restaurant, correct?
 I guess they’re trying to subvert the expectations of the uncultured, stereotyping masses.

 The appetizers run as cheap as $4 and upwards of $13 (seafood is, of course, higher priced).
-The main entrées of pasta, chicken and veal range from $15 to $20.
+The main entrées of pasta, chicken, and veal range from $15 to $20.

 I ordered the deep-fried calamari ($9.49) appetizer as my main entrée.
 They looked like little golden onion rings stacked on top of each other, practically overflowing on the large white plate.
-It also came with lettuce, lemon wedges and a bowl of red marinara sauce.
+It also came with lettuce, lemon wedges, and a bowl of red marinara sauce.
 The marinara sauce tasted homemade and not like it was plopped out of a Prego jar from the local ShopRite.
 Several pieces were a bit tough to chew, but most of the time my fork and teeth had no problem getting through.

-One of my guests ordered the chicken parmigiana ($17.49) without the cheese or sauce, which I guess transforms it into a chicken cutlet.
+One of my guests ordered the chicken parmigiana ($17.49) without the cheese or sauce, which I guess transforms into a chicken cutlet.
 I tried a piece of the cutlet and was able to cut it without using a knife.
 Inside the crispy brown breading was a juicy white meat.
 It was delicious, but a bit greasy.